sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-custom-app-theming/fiori-ios-scpms-custom-app-theming.md

 title: Customize theme and on-boarding of iOS app
 description: Create a stylesheet to apply a custom theme and change the default on-boarding behavior for your iOS app.
 auto_validation: true
-primary_tag: products>sap-cloud-platform-sdk-for-ios
+primary_tag: products>ios-sdk-for-sap-btp
-tags: [  tutorial>intermediate, operating-system>ios, topic>mobile, topic>odata, products>sap-business-technology-platform, products>sap-cloud-platform-sdk-for-ios ]
+tags: [  tutorial>intermediate, operating-system>ios, topic>mobile, topic>odata, products>sap-business-technology-platform, products>sap-mobile-services ]
 ---

 ## Prerequisites

 - **Proficiency:** Intermediate
 - **Development environment:** Apple iMac, MacBook or MacBook Pro running Xcode 9 or higher
 - **SAP BTP SDK for iOS:** Version 2.0

 ## Details

 In this tutorial, you will apply a custom theme to your iOS app (generated with the SAP BTP SDK Assistant for iOS) using [`NUI`](https://github.com/tombenner/nui). `NUI` enables you to style iOS components with style sheets similar to CSS. `NUI` is already integrated in the SAP BTP SDK for iOS so you don't need to install anything.
 In addition, you will change the app's on-boarding behavior by changing certain client policies in SAP Mobile Services for development and operations.

 ### You will learn

 - How to create and load a `NUI` stylesheet to apply a custom theme to your app
 - How to change your app's on-boarding behavior by changing the configuration in SAP Mobile Services for development and operations

 ### Time to Complete

 **15 Min**

 ---